dankilman/vimgolf/README.md

 - Use locally cached version of challenge when running `vimgolf put`, if one exists.
 - Keep local version of challenges and track all entered solutions in `$XDG_DATA_HOME/vimgolf/challenges`.
-- Update `vimgolf list` to show output in a table.
+- Update `vimgolf ls` to show output in a table.
-- Update `vimgolf list` to show whether a challenge was already submitted and what is the best score achieved for it so far (only applies to challenges submitted through this client).
+- Update `vimgolf ls` to show whether a challenge was already submitted and what is the best score achieved for it so far (only applies to challenges submitted through this client).
 - `vimgolf show` will display additional information about previously entered solutions